Angela Merkel calls for 'fresh attempt' at EU-India trade deal | DW | 02.11.2019

 Under the plans, Germany will invest in a number of environmentally friendly policies, such as more than 500 electric buses to replace diesel-powered ones in urban areas in India.
 This project will be carried out over the course of the next five years.

-Merkel is also scheduled to visit an Indian factory of German automotive company Continental on Saturday.
+Merkel also visited an Indian factory of German automotive company Continental on Saturday.

 Read more: Why it's tough for some Asians to get German visas